Franco-Aparicio/Hack-the-Horizon-Website/README.md

   Typed_effect: ["24 hours of creation", "Win awesome prizes"],
   SHORT_DESCRIPTION:
-    "Join us on 20th November 2021 with over 300 students from across the nation for 24 hours of creation, innovation, & fun.",
+    "Join us on 20th November 2021 with over 300 students from across the nation for 24 hours of creation, innovation, & fun.", JUDGES_FORM_LINK:"", HACKERS_REGISTRATION_FORM_LINK:""
-  // This image will be used for top section right side image IMG_SRC:boy ,
-  DISCORD_LINK: "",
-  JUDGES_FORM_LINK:"",
-  HACKERS_REGISTRATION_FORM_LINK:""
 };